marcgg/marcgg.github.com/manager-readme.md

 ### Communication

-- I can sometimes answer very briefly to be efficient.
-It can be perceived as dismissive, but that's never my intention.

-- I might repeat myself a lot.
+- I tend to repeat myself.
 There might be a lot of people in the team, and I might forget I already told you about something.
 I might also think that it's a point important enough to be constantly repeated.
 If it becomes annoying, don't hesitate to let me know and I'll stop for this particular topic :)

 - I can have strong opinions, and I don't shy away from heated debates.
 I actually can quickly get carried away talking about an interesting topic.
 When discussing I'm always "attacking" ideas, not people.
 However some can feel like it becomes a criticism of themselves.
-That's never my intention, but I get that it can be perceived this way, so don't hesitate to tell me if I'm too intense about it.
+That's never my intention, but I get that it can be perceived this way, so don't hesitate to tell me if I'm too intense.

 - I'm quite pessimistic by nature.
 This doesn't mean that I don't believe in what we are trying to do, I simply tend to mostly see the flaws and improvements rather than the good side of things.

 - I sometimes ask open-ended questions but don't expect any particular answer.
 It's a conversation, not a test, and there is no "right" answer.

-- If you're explaining a production issue to me, I want to hear the user impact & if it's fixed before getting into any other details.
-If you don't start with the impact I'll be stressed out and most likely annoyed the whole time you tell me.
+- If you're explaining a production issue to me, I want to hear the impact on users & if it's fixed before getting into any other details.
+If you don't start with the impact I'll be stressed out the whole time you are talking to me.

 - The company might need me to not share a particular piece of information with you, and I will not do it.
 However I will never lie to you, the worst I can do is remain vague.

-- I prefer to be direct, but it can sometimes be a bit intense to some people.
-To prevent this I often try to dial it down.
-If you feel I'm overdoing it and not being direct enough, let me know and I'll adjust.
-Same thing if you feel I'm not dialing it down enough :)
+- By default I prefer to be direct and push people to do better.
+While it is appreciated by some, I know that it can be a bit too much for some people.
+This is not a problem, please let me know and I'll adapt.

 - Followup is very important to me.
 Generally I assume that you will make a note of any action required and let me know when it's done / if it's delayed / if you need help.
 Once I consider that it is in your scope, I will stop worrying about it.
-What I would dislike is that you forgot about it, or decided not to do it without letting me know.
+What I dislike is people forgetting tasks or dropping topics without telling me.

 - Sometimes I might speak too much, especially when it's a topic I enjoy.
-Feel free to interrupt me if you feel like this is not relevant.
+Feel free to interrupt me if you feel like this is not relevant and I'm wasting time.

 ### Work

-- I have very high esteem for what has been done in the past, such as legacy code or previous product decisions.
+- I have a very high esteem for what has been done in the past, such as [legacy code][5] or previous product decisions.
 If it wasn't for this we wouldn't be where we are.
 Yes sometimes it can be clunky… but the people who did it tried their best with the information and skills they had.

-- I absolutely hate meetings that start or end late as it feels like a complete waste of time.
-If you are significantly late for a meeting, there's a good chance I'll cancel or start without you.
-Because of this I also try my best to be very on time to every meeting and you can expect my meetings to start on time.
-As a rule of thumb I'd say a few minutes is fine, but above 5 minutes I will tend to expect a small excuse.
+- I hate meetings that start or end late.
+It feels like a complete waste of time.
+If you are significantly late for a meeting, there's a good chance I'll cancel or start without you if it's not a one on one.
+Because of this I also try my best to be on time to every meeting and you can expect my meetings to start on time.
+As a rule of thumb I'd say a few minutes are acceptable, but above 5 minutes I will tend to expect a small excuse.
 At least that's the way I'll act with you if I'm late :)

 - If sometimes I work overtime, I don't expect you to do the same.
 If I message you and you're done with your day, I don't expect a response right away.
 In most cases it can wait the next day.
+When unsure, ask me.

 - I take vacations, you should too.
-When I'm off, I try not to check email or slack, but I'm available via SMS for anything that can't wait for my return.
+When I'm off, I usually do not to check email or slack, but I'm always available via SMS for anything that can't wait for my return.
 Don't hesitate to use it if relevant.
 I will feel way more at ease knowing that people will contact me this way in case of major trouble.

-- I have a bias for doing something.
+- I have a bias for doing something over planning.
 I much prefer trying something after a couple of discussions rather than having long meetings or studies.

-- I might invite you to some meetings without talking to you first.
-This is only to gain time.
-If the slot is not convenient or if you want more information about the agenda, don't hesitate to ask me.
+- To save time, I might invite you to some meetings without talking to you first.
+If the moment is not convenient or if you want more information about the agenda, don't hesitate to ask me and I can often move it.

 - I tend to have high expectations and will challenge you on what you are doing.
 This doesn't necessarily mean that you are doing a poor job.
 It can mean that I believe you can progress even more.

 ### Personality Tests

-I don't entirely believe in putting people into boxes, but personality tests can be a decent proxy to get some understanding of someone.
+I don't entirely believe in putting people into boxes, but personality tests can be a decent proxy to understand someone.
 So if you're into that, here are my results:

-- [**Myers Briggs**][5]: [INTP][6]
+- [**Myers Briggs**][6]: [INTP][7]
-- [**CliftonStrengths**][7] top 5 strengths, in order: [Learner][8], [Activator][9], [Relator][10]_,_ [Context][11] & [Arranger][12]
+- [**CliftonStrengths**][8] top 5 strengths, in order: [Learner][9], [Activator][10], [Relator][11], [Context][12] & [Arranger][13]

-I generally agree with the results and I see that I do have traits from the various profiles.
+I generally agree with the results and can't deny that I do have traits from the various profiles.

 ## Day To Day Framework